Charges: Ex-firefighter threw extinguisher at Capitol Police

 Authorities said the case will be prosecuted in Washington.

-The FBI asked the public this week to help identify a man seen in video stills who wore a hat with the letters CFD, picked up a fire extinguisher and threw it at police outside the Capitol on Jan.
+The FBI asked the public this week to help identify a man seen in video stills who picked up a fire extinguisher and threw it at police outside the Capitol on Jan.
 6. According to the charging documents, the extinguisher bounced off the heads of three officers, two of whom wore helmets.

 Sanford, 55, traveled by bus with other people to the Capitol, according to documents.
 He told a friend when he returned home that he had been on the grounds for 10 minutes before leaving but did not mention throwing anything at officers, authorities said.